 - 3. Application for a licence - 4.
 Imposition of conditions on operator, participant and settlement agents of a payment system - 5.
-Written directions - 6.
-Imposition of conditions on payment service provider - 7.
+Imposition of conditions on payment service provider - 6.
+Written directions - 7.
 Authority to approve or remove responsible persons

 PART 3-OVERSIGHT